gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/car-specific/aosom-038-jeep/instructions.md

 ### 3. If the car spins the opposite direction from the direction that the joystick is points, use the website to swap the motors, then repeat the 3 steps starting at step 1
 # The car doesn't drive
 ## if the blue light blinks quickly
-#### that means the joystick needs to be left centered for a few seconds before trying to move and that the joystick may need to be recalibrated
+### that means the joystick needs to be left centered for a few seconds before trying to move
+#### Let go of the joystick for 5 seconds and wait for the light to stop blinking
+### it could also mean that the joystick needs to be recalibrated
+#### If the blue light continues to blink quickly after letting go of the joystick for 5 seconds, then you should recalibrate the joystick using the programmer website.
+Connect the GBG-PCB to your computer, go to the programmer website, connect the website to the GBG-PCB, then click the "calibrate the joystick the easy way" button and follow the instructions on the screen.
 ## if none of the green lights on the PCB turn on,
 #### the battery might have been connected backwards.
 A backwards connection does not damage the board; the board just doesn't turn on.
 #### the on/off switch might not be making a connection